 Replace another project coming to an end.

-In cases 5,1.1 (a) to 5.1.1 (e) the circumstances will directly determine the product and in most cases, the output as well.
+In cases 5.1.1 (a) to (e) the circumstances will directly determine the product and in most cases, the output as well.
 Options will exist with respect to the assets with which to carry out the specified objectives.
 There will also be an interaction between the detailed design of the product and the assets needed to execute this design.
 This increases the number of potential options that will have to be considered.

 In the last case 5.1.1 (f), the board may direct an objective that may not be specific in terms of the product but may be simply in terms of turnover or profit.
-This will increase the number of options open to the manager of the new project
+This will increase the number of options open to the manager of the new project.

 In all cases the organization is likely to be faced with a number of options, one of which might be not to proceed with a new project at all.
 By employing terotechnology techniques, a best choice of option can be selected and decisions in respect of the assets made throughout the life cycle in the interest of achieving the most economic life cycle costs.